-Jeremiah Washburn joined the Lions coaching staff as the assistant offensive line coach in 2009.
+Jeremiah Washburn joined the Lions coaching staff as the assistant offensive line coach in 2009 and was promoted to offensive line coach in 2013.
 Before coming to Detroit, he had spent six seasons working in the Baltimore Ravens player personnel department.
 Washburn was the Ravens’ area scout for the Southwest from 2005-08 and covered schools from the Big 12, SEC, WAC and Conference USA.
 He also assisted with the acquisition of rookie free agents following the draft.

-LIONS COACHING HIGHLIGHTS: Detroit’s offensive line continues to be one of the top pass protecting lines in the NFL for an offense that has passed more than any other team the past three seasons (1,884 pass attempts).
+Detroit’s offensive line continues to be one of the top pass protecting lines in the NFL for an offense that has passed more than any other team over the past five seasons (3,258 pass attempts).

 During his first two years in Baltimore (2003-04), Washburn was a player personnel assistant.
 He assisted in pro scouting, including some advance scouting of opponents, unrestricted free agents, NFL Europa and other free agents, and he also assisted the college scouting director in preparation for the NFL Draft.